codebatine/Degen-Contract/README.md

 7. Then deploy them to the Hardhat Network with:

-   `npx hardhat run scripts/deploy.js --network localhost`
+   `npx hardhat run --network localhost scripts/deploy.js`

    Replace scripts/deploy.js with the path to your deployment script.